-Closure Due to Ryan White Ineligibility.
-If closure is due to client's ineligibility for the program, the provider shall include documentation in client's record.
-Additionally, clients shall be notified of their eligibility status to the Ryan White program and their options for care.
+Closure Due to Ryan White or EHE Ineligibility and/or Unqualified for Services.
+If closure is due to client's ineligibility and/or due to no longer qualifying for services, the provider shall include documentation in client's record.
+Additionally, clients shall be notified of their eligibility/qualification status for the Ryan White or EHE program and their options for care.
 Proper linkages to other services shall be provided.